gforcada/ansible-compile-python/README.rst

 Installs all necessary tools to build and install Python and then installs any given version of Python.

-So far Python 2.4, 2.6, 2.7, 3.5 and 3.6 are supported,
+So far Python 2.4, 2.6, 2.7, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6 and 3.7 are supported,
 plus installing system dependencies to install (not done in this role):

 - pillow
 - lxml

+If other versions are wanted,
-Adding support for other version should be trivial, pull requests welcome.
+pull requests welcome.

-For ease of usage an easy to remember symlink is provided for each python version, i.e. ``/srv/python27``, ``/srv/python36`` and so on.
+For ease of usage an easy to remember symlinks are provided for each python version, i.e. ``/srv/python27``, ``/srv/python36`` and so on.

 Requirements